-At some point, no matter how much of a joy (or hell) it’s been, every project must come to an end.
-When they do, it’s not enough to simply watch it fade away through the rearview mirror; you have to make sure all the i’s have been dotted and the t’s have been crossed—and that means a construction punch list.
+A construction punch list is a vital element in every project.
+At some point, no matter how much of a joy (or hell) it’s been, the project must come to an end.
+When it does, it’s not enough to simply watch it fade away in the rearview mirror; you have to make sure the i’s have been dotted and the t’s have been crossed—and that means a construction punch list.
 If you haven’t yet implemented this in your checklist of successful construction project closeout, it’s time to do so today.

 But as most steps in construction, it’s easier said than done.
-The construction industry has proven time and again that they’re lagging behind the rest of the world when it comes to technological implementation.
-That could mean your current construction punch list isn’t working, or that you don’t use one at all, neither of which is ideal–especially when you have clients counting on you to deliver a high standard of work.
+The construction industry has proven time and again that they’re lagging behind other sectors when it comes to technological implementation.
+That could mean your current construction punch list isn’t working, or that you don’t use one, neither of which is ideal–especially when you have clients counting on you to deliver a high standard of work.

 The first step in cleaning up your punch list game?
 Understanding the basics.
-Below, we’ll cover what a construction punch list is, what’s included in them, which phase of the process they’re used in and who’s responsible for their oversight.
-With a better understanding of why punch lists are important in construction, you’ll be able to refine your punch list process and streamline your project closeout.
+Below, we provide a definition of a punch list, what’s included in them, which phase of the process they’re used in and who’s responsible for their oversight.
+With a better understanding of why they’re important in construction, you’ll be able to refine your process and streamline your project closeout.

 We discuss:

-The construction punch list, also known as a snag list in the U.K., is a document showing work that still needs to be done on a construction project.
+The definition of a punch list in construction, also known as a snag list in the U.K., is a document showing work that still needs to be done on a project.
 This is an important construction document that is completed and given to an owner or general contractor at handover once a project has reached substantial completion.

 Another fun fact and mini history lesson is that the term punch list comes from the antiquated process of actually punching holes in a list to mark which items needed fixing.

-Typically, construction punch lists only include small fixes, because the majority of large issues have already been fixed or addressed previously through a change order.
-Nonetheless, however minor the changes are, it’s incredibly important to execute a construction punch list correctly to ensure your project has the finishing touches it needs to be considered complete.
+Typically, construction punch lists are for small fixes, because the majority of large issues have already been fixed or addressed previously through a change order.
+Nonetheless, however minor the changes are, it’s incredibly important to execute your list correctly so your project is given the finishing touches it needs to be considered complete.

 You can also learn more in this quick video:

-While punch lists are not strictly speaking mandatory, points out Construction Claims Monthly, they are a widespread and traditional process that occurs toward the end of any construction project.
+While punch lists are not strictly speaking mandatory, as pointed out by Construction Claims Monthly, they are a widespread and traditional process that occurs toward the end of construction projects.

-As the phrase “substantial completion” would suggest, a construction punch list is made only when the project is considered nearly finished.
-As such, the punch list is usually confined to minor tweaks and typically major fixes have already been addressed.
+As the phrase “substantial completion” would suggest, a list is made only when the project is considered nearly finished.
+As such, punch list items are usually confined to minor tweaks, and typically major fixes have already been addressed.
 Once this point has been reached, says Compton Construction, it is the general contractor’s job to set up the punch list walkthrough.

-During the walkthrough, the owner or client attends to point out any issues they see.
-The general contractor is usually present on these visits to explain any changes from the original specifications and to note issues that need fixing.
-Usually, designers and/or architects will attend the walkthrough as well to ensure that the building matches the original design specifications.
+During the walkthrough, the owner or client attends to point out issues they see.
+The general contractor is usually present on these visits to explain changes from the original specifications and to note issues that need fixing.
+Usually, designers and/or architects attend the walkthrough as well to check that the building matches the original design specifications.
 If anything doesn’t conform to the original specs because the client requested a change, the architect is also there to address that.

 Although there are many parties involved in the oversight and execution of a construction punch list, there are two main phases: making it and addressing it.
 All stakeholders have a role in both phases, though some are more heavily involved in each phase than others.
-So just who is responsible for ticking off each item on your construction project punch list?
+So just who is responsible for ticking off each punch list item?
 While this obviously will vary a bit by project description and relevant stakeholders, here’s the basic breakdown of who does what:

 Once the construction punch list has been completed and distributed to all involved parties, time is allotted for fixing and another walkthrough is scheduled with both the general contractor and owner present.
 In a perfect world (or project), there are no new items found on the list, and each item that was originally placed there has been addressed.
 However, the owner will need to sign off on the punch list for the work to be considered fully completed.